 Of all the pests that can get inside your car, spiders can be some of the most frightening, especially when dealing with the poisonous varieties.
 Instead of freaking out, you want to quickly learn how to get rid of spiders in your car.

-In this guide, we cover the ways to remove spiders in your car.
-We also discuss how to prevent an infestation in the future.
+In this guide, I cover the ways to remove spiders in your car.
+I also discuss how to prevent an infestation in the future.